-- Shade and shelter: Provide shade and shelter (natural or built) for protection from the elements, including shade over children's playgrounds, popular parks, seating and BBQ areas. - Park facilities: Improve the provision of park facilities including rubbish bins (recycling bins), access to drinking water, working BBQ's, picnic tables and seating (including seating around playgrounds and seating for older people). - Public toilets: Provide public toilets that are well maintained, safe, conveniently located and accessible for people with disabilities. - Park maintenance: Provide well-maintained open spaces including regular mowing, emptying of rubbish bins, cleaning of public BBQs (particularly during the holiday periods) and the removal of graffiti.
+- Shade and shelter: Provide shade and shelter (natural or built) for protection from the elements, including shade over children's playgrounds, popular parks, seating and BBQ areas. - Park facilities: To improve the provision of park facilities including rubbish bins (recycling bins), access to drinking water, working BBQ's, picnic tables and seating (including seating around playgrounds and for older people). - Public toilets: Provide public toilets that are well maintained, safe, conveniently located and accessible for people with disabilities. - Park maintenance: Provide well-maintained open spaces including regular mowing, emptying of rubbish bins, cleaning of public BBQs (particularly during the holiday periods) and the removal of graffiti.

-- Connectivity: Provide a well maintained path network and provide pathways that are safe, convenient and connect key open spaces, townships and neighbouring suburbs.
-Provide additional paths in townships, other than coastal townships.
-Provide appropriate behavioural signage and line marking to reduce conflict between path users. - Children's play: Provide quality playgrounds that provide for all ages and abilities, which stimulate and challenge the users.
+- Connectivity: Provide a well maintained recreational path network, providing pathways that are safe, convenient and connect key open spaces, townships and neighbouring suburbs.
+The provision of additional paths in townships, other than coastal townships.
+The need for appropriate behavioural signage and line marking to reduce conflict between path users. - Children's play: Provide quality playgrounds that provide for all age groups, which stimulate and challenge the users.
 Consider installing natural play equipment, climbing frames and spider webs.
-Fenced playgrounds located close to roads and water bodies and for people with specific disabilities.
-Upgrade existing playgrounds and provide additional playgrounds in suburbs/townships that are undersupplied.
+The provision of fencing for playgrounds located close to roads and water bodies and for people with specific disabilities.
+The upgrade of existing playgrounds or the provision of additional playgrounds in suburbs/townships that are undersupplied.
 Address anti-social behaviour in parks with playgrounds. - Environment conservation: Protect flora and fauna and plant more native vegetation, protect water quality and manage weeds.
-Provide additional opportunities to appreciate and connect with nature. - Accessibility: Improve access to open spaces, including bushland, foreshore areas and waterways.
-Provide bush trails for walking and cycling.
-Consider the needs of people with disabilities by applying the principles of universal design in open space planning, design and management. - Off leash dog areas and the management of dogs: Provide more off leash dog exercise areas and dog parks that are fenced.
-The community identified the need for a new approach to the management of dogs in open spaces (including beaches), the need for additional enforcement of unleashed dogs, improved signage, and the banning of dogs in some open spaces. - Car parking: Upgrade car parks at key open spaces and provide additional car parks that are conveniently located and close to other attractions and amenities. - Safety: Identity opportunities to improve public safety in open spaces and consider lighting to improve safety at night. - Water park: Integrate water features into key parks and provide a water park in the Shire. - Small or large parks: The community prefer a mix of small local parks and playgrounds, as well as the larger parks and playgrounds that cater for all ages and abilities.
+The provision of additional opportunities to appreciate and connect with nature, improve access to bushland, foreshores and waterways for everyone. - Accessibility: To improve access to open spaces, including foreshore areas and bushland areas.
+The provision of bush trails for walking and cycling.
+Consider the needs of people with disabilities by ensuring open spaces are designed for universal access. - Off-leash dog areas and the management of dogs: Provide more off leash dog exercise areas and dog parks that are fenced.
+The community identified the need for a new approach to the management of dogs in open spaces (including beaches), the need for additional enforcement of unleashed dogs, improved signage, and the banning of dogs in some open spaces. - Car parking: Upgrade car parks at key open spaces and the provision of additional car parks that are conveniently located and close to other attractors and amenities. - Safety: Identity opportunities to improve public safety in open spaces, consider lighting to improve safety at night. - Water park: Integrate water features into key parks and provide a water park in the Shire. - Small or large parks: The community prefer a mix of small local parks and playgrounds, as well as the larger parks and playgrounds that cater for all ages and abilities.